tytydraco/yessleep/out/Help_The_Piggy_Killers_are_hungry.md

 I sat down on the subway, enjoying the monotony of the train on the tracks.
 It was a cold morning, and I was already sweating bullets.

-Sitting in front of me are three businessmen.
-As I watch, my eyes nearly closing, their unintelligible conversation dwindled into piggy snorts and hooves burst out from their hands.
+Sitting in front of me were three businessmen.
+As I watched my eyes nearly closing, their unintelligible conversation dwindled into piggy snorts and hooves burst out from their hands.

 The headlines from this morning rattled around in my head.
 I was alert, my breath coming out in short gasps.